 Salford anti-poverty campaigners added their voices today to a national conference calling for improvements in how society talks about people in poverty.

-During the conference multiple workshops and talks have taken place to help challenge stigmas surrounding those in poverty.
+Multiple workshops and talks brought activists together to help challenge stigmas surrounding those in poverty.

 The foundation hopes to help shatter the negative and further establish the positive ideas surrounding poverty.

-Miss Paul went on to tell us about the importance of using lived experience saying: “It’s really vital that any effort to solve poverty is rooted in people’s own direct experience.
+Miss Paul said: “It’s really vital that any effort to solve poverty is rooted in people’s own direct experience.

 “People will remember a story far better than any statistic.”

-A variety of mediums were used to help discuss poverty including a drawing workshop with Paul Brook.
+A variety of media were used to help discuss poverty including a drawing workshop with Paul Brook.

 — Joseph Rowntree Fdn. (@jrf_uk) February 11, 2020

-Psychology graduate Shirley Widdop, who has lived experience of poverty, spoke about her own experience during the conference notably through poetry one of which can be found below.
+Psychology graduate Shirley Widdop spoke about her own experience of poverty during the conference notably through her poems, one of which can be found below.